 CPR CLASSES

-American Heart Association CPR recertification classes are scheduled by the Health Lab Coordinator as needed, and according to the availability of CPR instructors.
-The CPR Lab will be reserved for these classes.
+American Heart Association BLS CPR re-certification classes are scheduled by the Health Lab Coordinator as needed, and according to the availability of CPR instructors.
+The best space available will be used for these classes.

 GUIDELINES AND SAFETY RULES